 City Recycling Resources

-Meeting topics include the County’s recycling grant program, resources available for use and distribution at community events, and discussions on innovative ways to reinvigorate residential recycling and waste reduction programs.
-The department publishes electronic agendas and meetings materials for the recycling coordinators:
+Meeting topics include the county’s recycling grant program, resources available for use and distribution at community events, and discussions on innovative ways to reinvigorate residential recycling and waste reduction programs.
+The department publishes electronic agendas and meetings materials for the recycling coordinators.

-Standard List of Residential Curbside RecyclablesThrough the recycling performance scorecard development process, the County realized the need to research and develop a standard list of items to be collected in all recycling programs in the county.
-It was our intent to provide a list to communities to be included in ordinances, hauler licenses and/or recycling contracts as a curbside residential recycling requirement.
+Through the recycling performance scorecard development process, the county realized the need to research and develop a standard list of items to be collected in all recycling programs in the county.
+This list is provided to cities and townships to be included in ordinances, hauler licenses and/or recycling contracts as a curbside residential recycling requirement.
 With the assistance of a private consultant, the following list was created based on the following specifications:

 - Adequate supply of material

-- There is demand by processers, manufacturers, exporters, etc
+- Demand by processers, manufacturers, exporters, etc

 - Long-term market stability